Could the UK’s National Security and Investment Act affect your business?

 What action is needed?

-• Now that the NSI Act is in force, you should be aware of the expansion in the Government’s powers to intervene in transactions on the grounds of national security (as compared with the previous regime under the Enterprise Act).
+- Now that the NSI Act is a more established regime, you should be mindful of the expansion in the Government’s powers to intervene in transactions on the grounds of national security (as compared with the previous regime under the Enterprise Act).

-• We also recommend reviewing deal documentation, including updating due diligence questionnaires and warranties and undertakings under share purchase or investment agreements where relevant, in light of the NSI Act.
+- We also recommend reviewing deal documentation, including due diligence questionnaires and warranties and undertakings under share purchase or investment agreements where relevant, to reflect the extent of the NSI Act.

 What does the NSI Act cover?